 Each PJM load serving entity, or other Regulation buyer, is charged at the hourly Regulation Market Capability Clearing Price (RMCCP) and the Regulation Market Performance Clearing Price (RMPCP) for the amount of Regulation purchased to meet their hourly obligation.
-Hourly Regulation obligations equal their real-time load ratio share of the total amount of Regulation supplied by PJM that hour, adjusted for any bilateral Regulation transactions.
+Hourly Regulation obligations equal their real-time load ratio share of the total amount of Regulation supplied excluding the mileage ratio component by PJM that hour, adjusted for any bilateral Regulation transactions.
+Participants are also charged at the hourly RMPCP for the mileage ratio component of the regulation supplied based on their hourly adjusted obligation share.
 In addition, net purchasers of Regulation in an hour are also charged a proportionate share of any lost opportunity credits paid to regulating generators for unrecovered costs over and above their Regulation Clearing Price credits.

-- From the Regulation log, PJM sums the total amount of Regulation supplied (both pool-scheduled and self-scheduled) during an hour. - PJM determines each load serving entity's (LSE's) applicable regulation zone load ratio share based on their real-time load (excluding transmission losses).
+- From the Regulation log, PJM sums the total amount of Regulation supplied (both pool-scheduled and self-scheduled) during an hour. - Total Regulation Supplied (excluding mileage) = Sum of Hourly-integrated Regulation MW Actual Performance Score for all eligible resources - Total Regulation Supplied Mileage Adder = (Sum of Hourly-integrated Regulation MW Actual Performance Score Mileage Ratio for all eligible dynamic resources) - (Sum of Hourly-integrated Regulation MW Actual Performance Score for all eligible dynamic resources) - PJM determines each load serving entity's (LSE's) applicable regulation zone load ratio share based on their real-time load (excluding transmission losses).

-Real Time Load + Retail or Wholesale Load Responsibility InSchedule MW. if buyer Retail or Wholesale Load Responsibility InSchedule MW, if seller Load Ratio Share =
+Real Time Load + Retail or Wholesale Load Responsibility

+InSchedule MW, if buyer

+Retail or Wholesale Load Responsibility

+InSchedule MW, if seller

+Load Ratio Share =